 There are currently 39 regulated community and municipally managed public water systems in the Town of Bow, including eight which are directly managed by either the Town or School District.
 Each municipal system has its own wellhead protection plan which needs to be reviewed and updated every three years.

 In addition, the committee, reviews the SWPP annually and works to ensure that the recommendations of the plan are implemented.

-The committee also provides educational information, technical assistance and outreach to the approximate 6,000 residents that rely on groundwater as their drinking water source.
+The committee also provides educational information, technical assistance and outreach to the approximately 6,000 residents who rely on groundwater as their drinking water source.
 This includes holding well water testing events and conducting research activities related to groundwater protection.